PlantEcology/RPiUVCamera/README.md

 8 gb Flash Card<br/>

 ## Python Script
-A simple python script on the RPi desktop that is executable which sets the resolution, rotation, and names the image based on the current date and time.
+The python script is on the RPi desktop that is executable which sets the resolution, rotation, and names the image based on the current date and time.

 ## Case
 I printed a modified version of https://www.thingiverse.com/thing:3735600 to hold the filter.
 My current version is in need of some major refinement.